How Our CSA Works

 *You can still pay in installments!
 We ask that your membership be paid in full before utilizing the credit.

 We are proud to partner with VINES, a non-profit in Binghamton that offers Wander Creek produce through their Farm Share program.
-Similar to our CSA model, customers sign up for weekly boxed shares with over a dozen pickup locations throughout Broome County.
+Similar to our CSA model, customers sign up for weekly boxed shares with over ten pickup locations throughout Broome County.
 Boxed shares are assembled by us with our freshest crops we think you’ll enjoy, while VINES distributes the shares.
-Sign up through VINES directly in the spring!
+Sign up through VINES directly!

 Bonus!
 “What do I do with kohlrabi?